Planning to hire in South Africa? Here’s a quick guide

 Meanwhile, your company retains full control over the employee’s day-to-day responsibilities.

 This model is ideal for companies that want to scale quickly and stay focused on growth.
-EORs like Payoneer Workforce Management help you hire employees in South Africa while reducing legal complexity and operational overhead.
+EORs like Payoneer Workforce Management help you engage employees in South Africa while providing assistance to reduce legal complexity and operational overhead.

 For a deeper dive into how this model works, explore our guide to using an Employer of Record in South Africa.